GoogleCloudPlatform/service-extensions/callouts/python/README.md

 # Quick start

-This server requires the `grpcio` and `grpcio-tools` python packages as well as the protobuf generator tool [buf](https://buf.build/docs/installation).
+The minimal operation of this server requires the `grpcio` python package as well as the protobuf generator tool [buf](https://buf.build/docs/introduction).

 The prefered method of installation is through a virtual enviornment, `venv`.
 To set up the virtual enviornment run: